-When you leave the U.S., even temporarily, for any reason (i.e. teaching, research, or to attend a conference) everything you take with you is an export, including electronic devices, software and data.
-This applies to any hand-carried items, materials, and devices.
-Thus, international travel by UAMS employees may be subject to export control regulations depending on the destination and the hardware, software, and/or technical data that is taken.
-Under most circumstances international travel is free of export concerns, however there are several factors that may cause heightened restrictions.
+UAMS personnel frequently travel abroad as a positive part of their ongoing scholarly efforts.
+Did you know that when you leave the United States, even temporarily and for any reason (e.g., teaching, research, or to attend a conference), everything you take with you is an export — including electronic devices, software, and data.
+This is true of any hand-carried items, materials, and devices.
+Because of this, international travel by UAMS personnel may be subject to Export Control regulations.
+Under most circumstances international travel is free of export concern; however, there are several factors that may cause heightened restrictions.
+Those restrictions may require an export license, which may be a time-consuming process.
+Please plan accordingly.

 Where are you going?